mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Last Child
+### Last Child Mystical Finality

-Select elements that are the last child inside a container
+Target elements that are the last mystical child inside a container

 ```css
 div:last-child {